 SMCPS has been transparent about emerging student involvement in reported gang related activities and the increasingly destructive and disruptive actions taken by individuals identifying themselves as members of local community gangs.
-We have actively partnered with the Sheriff's office to coordinate messaging, information, and appropriate response.
-The Memorandum of Understanding between schools and the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018 for a term of three (3) years.
-The Memorandum of Understanding between schools and revised under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018 for a term of three (3) years.
-The Memorandum of Understanding between schools and revised under Maryland Education Article 7-424.2) was reviewed and revised on Article 7-424.2) was
+We have actively partnered with the Sheriff's office to coordinate messaging, information, and appropriate responses.
+The Memorandum of Understanding between schools and the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on February 15,2018 for a term of three (3) years.
+The Memorandum of Understanding between schools and law enforcement (required under Maryland Education Article 7-424.2) was reviewed and revised on August 24,2019.
+The above referenced Memorandums of Understanding are currently being reviewed and revised.
+They are scheduled for publication in 2023.